Commercial Auto Insurance Terms

 Physical damage coverage

 Physical Damage coverage is designed to protect your vehicle.
 There are several forms of Physical Damage Coverage, including Collision coverage, Comprehensive coverage and Fire and Theft with Combined Additional Coverages.

 Learn more about Physical Damage insurance.

-A placard is a metal plaque or other form of signage found on vehicles or trucks that displays a message to the public regarding the cargo being hauled, such as hazardous, flammable or explosive.
+A placard is a metal plaque or other form of signage found on vehicles or trucks that displays a message to the public regarding the cargo being hauled, such as signs noting when cargo is hazardous, flammable or explosive.

 Policy expiration date

-Your current insurance policy ends on your policy expiration date, which is found on your current policy documents, Declarations Page (Dec Page), insurance identification card or recent cancellation notice.
+Your current insurance policy ends on your policy expiration date, which is found on your current policy documents, Declarations Page, insurance identification card or recent cancellation notice.
 This date should not be confused with payment due dates.

 It's also important to note that in many cases, the policy actually expires just after midnight at 12:01 a.m. on the policy expiration date.
 This means that as of 12:02 a.m., there is no coverage.

 The length of time your policy is active and in force is your policy term.